-Entrance Efficiency evaluates how successful adult lamprey are at finding and entering the fishway, assuming the fish desire to move upstream.
+Entrance Efficiency evaluates how successful adult lamprey are at entering the fishway through existing entrances, assuming the fish desire to move upstream.
 Mark-recapture techniques with active and/or PIT tags are needed to estimate entrance efficiency.
 In general, the approach includes capturing adult lamprey within the fishway (assumes the fish intends to pass the project), tagging them, releasing them downstream from the dam, and recording the number of adult lamprey that enter the fishway and are detected at two or more different interrogation stations within the fishway.
-It is necessary to track the number of tagged fish that decide to move downstream after tagging and release, and the number of tagged fish consumed by predators within the tailrace.
-These data can then be used to adjust entrance efficiency estimates.